Class B CDL Training

 During week three, you’ll apply your knowledge on the road with other drivers.
 You’ll learn some more advanced techniques as well as get comfortable with night driving.

-Class B CDL Training–The TDI difference
+Class A CDL Training–The TDI difference

 Apart from unparalleled instruction and an impressive history of student satisfaction, TDI offers much more than simple Class B CDL training.

 TDI is very proud to offer a job placement program with a success rate of over 80%.
-That’s right—although TDI’s main specialization is on the Class A CDL, our graduates find great success in their respective fields.

 Not only will you learn the ins-and-outs of truck operation and road safety, but you’ll also receive expert guidance from our seasoned trucking veterans to help you along in your job search.
 This involves: